circleupx/circleupx.github.io/content/post/2023/json-api-implementing-filtering/index.md

 By the way, if you are interesting in learning more about parsers then you can enroll in [Building a Parser from scratch](http://dmitrysoshnikov.com/courses/parser-from-scratch/) by [Dmitry Soshnikov](http://dmitrysoshnikov.com/).

 Let's review the Chinook project I have been building for the last two years, as I mentioned before, it is a level 3 REST API that implements the JSON:API specification.
-The API exposes a number of resources, one of them, the invoices resource, has a one to many relationship to the customer resource, a single customer resource is represented with the following JSON payload.
+The API exposes a number of resources, one of them, the invoices resource, has a one to one relationship to the customer resource, a single customer resource is represented with the following JSON payload.

 ```JSON
 {